aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/insertonlinevideo/_index.md

 title: DocumentBuilder.InsertOnlineVideo
 linktitle: InsertOnlineVideo
 second_title: Aspose.Words for .NET API Reference
-description: DocumentBuilder method.
+description: DocumentBuilder InsertOnlineVideo method.
 Inserts an online video object into the document and scales it to the specified size in C#.
 type: docs
 weight: 410
 url: /net/aspose.words/documentbuilder/insertonlinevideo/